-High investment and operating costs, as well as complicated regulatory hurdles (e.g., gas quality standards, gas testing and monitoring requirements, permits) imposed by government agencies and utility companies, have generally limited pipeline injection alternative available to large biogas generators with high biomass throughput (i.e., landfills, WWTPs, centralized digester plants) that have the resources to pursue such an endeavor.
+High investment and operating costs, as well as complicated regulatory hurdles (e.g., gas quality standards, gas testing and monitoring requirements, permits) imposed by government agencies and utility companies, have generally limited the availability of pipeline injection alternative to large LFG and digester gas producers with high biomass throughput (i.e., landfills, WWTPs, centralized digester plants) that have the resources to pursue such an endeavor.
+For example, pipeline injection may be less applicable for the case of landfills due to lower heat content of the LFG which could make it more challenging to meet the pipeline natural gas standards.

 Another concern is regarding the local pipeline capacity not being sufficient, especially in more rural locations.
 Even if there is a pipeline, not all sites can feasibly participate in injection projects since some may not be close enough to gas transmission lines.
-Moreover, even if there is a pipeline close enough, it may not be able to handle the necessary throughput capacity for biogas injection.
+Moreover, even if there is a pipeline close enough, it may not be able to handle the necessary throughput capacity for injection of LFG or digester gas.
 However, sites such as oil and gas facilities that do not produce enough gas or are not located near appropriate pipelines for injection could route the gas towards power generation, such as micro-turbines, and/or capture for use in transportation.